luckykeeper/LOVE69_renpy_remaster/README_en.md

 <video id="video" width="560" height="315" controls="" preload="none" > <source id="mp4" src="https://oa.hbfu.edu.cn/backstage/filecenter/file/main::cb4d1cb09d5c494f9950a179c2af5e4a" type="video/mp4"> </video>

-**tips: This Readme is is translated from Chinese, all suggestions for corrections are welcome**
+**Tips: This Readme is is translated from Chinese, all suggestions for corrections are welcome**

-Partial translation for now , full translation of README will come soon
+~~Partial translation for now , full translation of README will come soon~~

+Full translation of README is coming now

 # Introduction